LEDIG STILLING VED UNIVERSITETET I BERGEN

 - Experience in initiating, managing and operating externally funded research projects is desirable.

 - Personal aptitude and cooperative skills will be of great importance.

-Applicants are advised to familiarize themselves with the teaching and research profile at the Department.
+Applicants are advised to familiarise themselves with the teaching and research profile at the department.

 Basic teaching training and experience in the supervision of students at university level is a requirement for the position as associate professor (link).
 This implies completed formal pedagogical training, as well as basic skills in planning, implementation, evaluation and development of teaching and supervision.
 Should the successful applicant not have such competence at the time of appointment, he/she will be required to document such training within two years of the date of appointment.